 For the 1st and 3rd methods, you should restore iPhone from a backup.
 For the 2nd and 4th, you might or might not need to.

-2. Unlock iPhone locked by the carrier
+Methods to Unlock iPhone Locked by the Carrier

 A carrier-locked iPhone is one not locked by your passcode or Apple’s security features.
 Instead, your mobile service provider used firmware to prevent you from inserting and using a SIM card from other carriers.
 This practice is predatory, yes, but something you’ll encounter nonetheless.
 We plan on covering this in-depth in the future.
 For now, here’s a rundown of 3 things you can do about it:

-1. Ask your carrier
+Method 1.
+Ask your carrier

-If you want to unlock iPhone free, ask the carrier to do it.
+If you want to unlock your iPhone for free, ask the carrier to do it.
 Visit their website or call their Customer Support phone number for instructions.
 Alternatively, visit their nearest store.
-Usually, they are legally obligated to unlock Apple iPhone after your contract expires.
+Usually, they are legally obligated to unlock the Apple iPhone after your contract expires.
 They’ll send you a NUC (Network Unlock Code), with instructions to remove the iPhone carrier lock.
 Alternatively, they can ask for your iPhone and do it for you physically.

-2. Use a third-party service
+Method 2.
+Use a third-party service

 Once again, there are plenty of services that specialize in this.
 You’ll have to provide your iPhone model, your iPhone’s IMEI, your carrier, and of course, pay.
 They’ll take a few days to work their magic.
 Afterward, you’ll either receive an unlock code or they’ll unlock your Apple device remotely OTA (Over The Air).
 Keep in mind – you can use your iPhone while the process is ongoing.

-3. Use an XSIM or RSIM card
+Method 3.
+Use an XSIM or RSIM card